BetaHuhn/ackee-report/README.md

 npm install ackee-report -g
 ```

+After that `ackee-report` is ready to be used 🎉

 ## ⚙️ Configuration

 On the first run [ackee-report](https://github.com/BetaHuhn/ackee-report) will ask you to input a few values: